 It would be better and simpler for Twitter to provide you a way to query their application to get that data, so that you can view or use it in your own application.
 An API brokers access to a different application to provide functionality or access to data.

 When people speak of "an API" they sometimes overgeneralize and actually mean "a publicly available web-based API that returns data".
 The API is not the database or even the server, it is the access point for the server.

 Large social media companies frequently make their aggregate data available to the public, but APIs are also maintained by government organizations, conferences, publishing houses, software startups, fan groups, esports leagues and even individuals.
 APIs can be used to share anything from social media content to trivia questions, rankings, maps, songlyrics, recipes, parts lists and more.

 This week, we will learn more about building a data model, RESTful routing and more by building a simple API that returns information about restaurants in the area, similar to services like Yelp.

-In week three, we created a simple To Do List project that stored tasks and categories in a H2 powered Postgres database, then queried that database to display
+In week two, we created a simple To Do List project that stored tasks and categories in a H2 powered Postgres database, then queried that database to display

 Tasks on our page.
 Isn't this basically what an API is?